karton-project/kart-on-activities/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**kart-ON ile Programlama Eğitimi**
+**Programming Education with Kart-ON**
 ===========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Programlama Eğitimine Giriş
+   :caption: An Overview

    1_intro/1_about
    1_intro/2_prog_edu

 .. toctree::
    :maxdepth: 2
-   :caption: Mobil Uygulama
+   :caption: Mobile Application

    2_mobile_app/1_about
    2_mobile_app/2_learn

 .. toctree::
    :maxdepth: 2
-   :caption: Kart-ON Kartları
+   :caption: Kart-ON Language

    3_lang/1_about
    3_lang/2_learn